isikyus/defenders-of-kathrakopolis/README.md

 WIP 3.PF tweaks for a superhero-themed game

+## Setting Notes

+Adventurers as we typically understand them do not yet exist, nor do superheroes (yet); the PCs will be the first of their kind.

+Kathrakopolis is a bustling, world-leading city, where the state of the art is practiced in every art -- but the state of the art in arcane magic is enourmous rune-covered monoliths that bring slow, subtle blessings to the city (and look like skyscrapers).

+While the familiar deities of Golarion don't exist here in any recognisable form, Kathrakopolis hosts a wide variety of mystery cults, so feel free to make up a deity if you want.

+(If time allows, I'll try to write up the Twelve Great Temples of Kathrakopolis with the rules-relevant details.)

 ## General character creation

 So we have enough levels to build proper supers, the game will start with 8th-level characters.